aaronmoodie/aaronmoodie.com/_posts/2023-10-21-web-development-for-fun-and-enjoyment.md

 categories: blog
 ---

 A couple of weeks ago, I came to the realisation that building for the web is not only what I'm good at; it's what brings me joy.
 This may seem like a strange realisation, given that I design software for a living.
-However, my roles over the last few years have moved away from hands-on development as part of my day-to-day work.
+However, my roles over the last few years have, for the most part, moved away from hands-on development as part of my day-to-day work.

 I wanted to change this, so over the last few weeks I've picked up some half-completed projects and started some new ones.